iak-id/iak-api-developer-docs/docs/moving-new-site.md

 ![https://developer.iak.id/access-key](../assets/images/moving-new-site/api-key-new.png)

 ### Documentation
 We have made some improvement to our documentation such as adding how to use developer web and SDK documentation meanwhile our old documentation only contain API documentation.
-We have 3 Sub menu new documentation:
+We have 3 Sub menu for new documentation:

  1. API Reference
 This is the main api documentation (replacing the old one in https://developer.mobilepulsa.net/documentation)